 Our Catholic identity is inseparable from our mission to “enable each child to develop as a well-integrated human being: spiritually, intellectually, socially, physically, and emotionally.”
 This is because the full development of the child demands spiritual development.
 It is a need that is innate to the human person.
 Our model is Christ Himself, who as a child under His parents’ care and guidance “grew in wisdom and stature before God and men.”
 (Lk 2:52).
-This means that every aspect of Jesus’ personality grew – His mind, His will, and His heart.
+This means every aspect of Jesus’ personality grew – His mind, His will, and His heart.
 The Catholic identity of this school is oriented to engaging the mind, will, and heart of the child.
 Our methodology is based on Montessori education and the Catechesis of the Good Shepherd.
 In offering this form of Catholic education, “far from imposing something that is foreign to him, we are responding to the child’s silent request: ‘Help me to come closer to God by myself.’ ”

 The Educational Climate

 It is the task of our Catholic school community – teachers, students, staff, parents – to “always and everywhere” translate the inspiration of Jesus into real terms: in the classroom, in the church, in the atrium, in the hallway, on the playground, in the meeting room, and in the countless informal gatherings and conversations that make up the life of the community.

 • Jesus present in the Catechesis of the Good Shepherd: The experience of the child in the Catechesis of the Good Shepherd is strongly Christ-centered.

 • Jesus present in the daily cultivation of virtue: A virtues program, appropriate to the different ages and development of the children, emphasizes the personal qualities that enable us to make the presence of Christ real in our daily lives and interactions.